Receiving The Ball In Soccer – 8 Questions Answered!

 This is probably the most important thing to remember.

-When receiving the ball, you only have a fraction of seconds to know where space is going to be.
+When receiving the ball, you only have a fraction of a second to know where space is going to be.
 So, anticipating will help you make better decisions.

 D-Where are your teammates?